astronomer/docs/learn/soda-data-quality.md

 To get the most out of this tutorial, make sure you have an understanding of:

 - How to design a data quality process.
-See [Data quality and Airflow](data-quality.md).
+See [Data quality and Apache Airflow®](data-quality.md).
 - The basics of Soda Core.
 See [How Soda Core works](https://docs.soda.io/soda-core/how-core-works.html).
 - How to use the BashOperator.
 See [Using the BashOperator](bashoperator.md).
 - Relational Databases.
 See [IBM's "Relational Databases Explained"](https://www.ibm.com/cloud/learn/relational-databases).